lamborghinigamer1/Driver-Restarter/README.md

 9. Add in arguments between "" the device instance path and press OK

 10. Test if your driver starts automatically

+## Method 2 Shortcut:

+1. Open device manager

+2. Find the driver you want restart and right click and press properties

+3. navigate to details and find device instance path

+4. Right click and press copy

+5. Right click the exe and press Create Shortcut

+6. Right click the shortcut and click Properties

+7. At the end of the target add a space and "" and paste your device instance path between the "".
+Example: YourPath\device-restarter.exe "DeviceInstanceId"

+## Method 3 Command prompt:

+1. Open device manager

+2. Find the driver you want restart and right click and press properties

+3. navigate to details and find device instance path

+4. Right click and press copy

+5. Run the exe in Command prompt as admin and put the device instance path between ""

 ## Something worth knowing: